CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `SOMATIC`                  | Arm encumbrance affects fail % and casting time (slightly).
 `SPAWN_GROUP`              | Spawn or summon from an `item_group` or `monstergroup`, instead of the specific IDs.
 `SPAWN_WITH_DEATH_DROPS`   | Allows summoned monsters to retain their usual death drops, otherwise they drop nothing.
 `SPLIT_DAMAGE`             | If used, instead of dealing damage to a random body part, damage would be spread evenly across entire body.
-Works only on characters (NPC or Avatar), monsters do not have limbs
+Works only on characters (NPC or Avatar), monsters do not have limbs.
+Works with both attacks and DOTs
 `SWAP_POS`                 | A projectile spell swaps the positions of the caster and target.
 `TARGET_TELEPORT`          | Teleport spell changes to maximum range target with aoe as variation around target.
 `UNSAFE_TELEPORT`          | Teleport spell risks killing the caster or others.